David Bruce Centre for American Studies

 His experience, and the cultural world that he inhabited was international, not provincial; but he had a confident sense of place and his roots were deep in the Maryland and Virginia societies of his family background.
 As U.S. Ambassador to Paris, Bonn and London, head of the Vietnam Peace talks, first head of the Liaison Office in Peking, Ambassador to NATO, he built a record unsurpassed in the history of the American Foreign Service.

-In 1976 the Bruce Centre sponsored a series of lectures in his honour that were given by Lord Home, Roy Jenkins, and George Ball.
-Our first Memorial Lecture was delivered in 1979 by Sir Harold Wilson, whose subject "The Prime Minister and the Ambassador in the Conduct of Diplomacy" reflected the close professional relationship they had enjoyed.
+From 1976 the Bruce Centre sponsored a series of lectures in his honour that were given by Lord Home, Roy Jenkins, George Ball, Sir Harold Wilson, Sir Edward Heath.